icon-community/docs.icon.community/pages/advanced-topics/tutorials/2023-07-11-xcall-tutorials-creating-a-cross-chain-voting-dapp-part-1.md

 The smart contract on the destination chain is written in solidity and will be deployed in the Sepolia testnet for Ethereum.
 The source file for the contract can be found in the `./contracts/solidity/contracts/VotingDapp.sol` file.

-The implementation of this smart contracts is comprised of a `struct` variable named `Votes` that will have two `BigInteger` params named `countOfYes` and `countOfNo` that will serve as counters for the amount of "yes" and "no" votes and a variable of type `Address` named `callSvc` that will be setup to the contract address of the xCall contract on Sepolia, this will ensure that only the xCall contract is allowed to modify the tally of votes.
+The implementation of this smart contracts is comprised of a `struct` variable named `Votes` that will have two `BigInteger` params named `countOfYes` and `countOfNo` that will serve as counters for the amount of "yes" and "no" votes and a variable of type `Address` named `callSvc` that will be setup to the contract address of the ICON GMP (xCall) contract on Sepolia, this will ensure that only the ICON GMP (xCall) contract is allowed to modify the tally of votes.
 These variables are initiated in the constructor, the vote counters start with a value of zero and the `callSvc` variable is setup during deployment.

 We have a public function called `getVotes()` that returns the current state of the votes and two internal functions named `addYesVote()` and `addNoVote()` that are called by the `handleCallMessage(string calldata _from, bytes calldata _data)` method of our solidity contract.

-The `handleCallMessage` method is a requirement to interact with xCall, once a message is received on the destination chain it is required by the user to sign a transaction calling the `executeCall` method of the xCall contract to initiate the last step of a cross chain message with xCall, this transaction will allow the xCall contract  to pass onto our solidity contract the cross chain message and we then handle the logic in our solidity contract in the destination chain, in our specific case, depending on the payload (the message being send) we either increase the votes in the tally for "yes" or the "no" votes.
+The `handleCallMessage` method is a requirement to interact with ICON GMP (xCall), once a message is received on the destination chain it is required by the user to sign a transaction calling the `executeCall` method of the ICON GMP (xCall) contract to initiate the last step of a cross chain message with ICON GMP (xCall), this transaction will allow the ICON GMP (xCall) contract  to pass onto our solidity contract the cross chain message and we then handle the logic in our solidity contract in the destination chain, in our specific case, depending on the payload (the message being send) we either increase the votes in the tally for "yes" or the "no" votes.

 The following is the entire contract written in Solidity, the code can be found in the `./contracts/solidity/contracts/VotingDapp.sol` file.